renec-chain/renec/docs/src/proposals/ledger-replication-to-implement.md

 Validators for PoRep are the same validators that are verifying transactions.
 If an archiver can prove that a validator verified a fake PoRep, then the validator will not receive a reward for that storage epoch.

 Archivers are specialized _light clients_.
 They download a part of the ledger \(a.k.a Segment\) and store it, and provide PoReps of storing the ledger.
-For each verified PoRep archivers earn a reward of sol from the mining pool.
+For each verified PoRep archivers earn a reward of renec from the mining pool.

 ## Constraints